Cookie preferences

 Partnership Modality and Licensing Agreement

-Partners first align on principles, then complete a Partnership Inside Review with NRC to assess PSS and MEAL capacity.
-Based on this, two paths are available: (1) Direct Use – partners sign an agreement to use BLP resources as-is during the contract period; or (2) White Label Approach – partners adapt BLP through a technical assessment and tailored support from NRC.
+Based on the Partnership Inside Review, two paths are available: (1) Direct Use – partners sign an agreement to use BLP resources as-is during the contract period; or (2) White Label Approach – partners adapt BLP through a technical assessment and tailored support from NRC.

 Spread of the innovation